Recombinant Mouse IL-9 Protein

-Interleukin (IL)-9 is known to regulate many cell types involved in T- helper type 2 responses classically associated with asthma, including B- and T- lymphocytes, mast cells, eosinophils and epithelial cells.
-Growing evidence obtained from human genomic analysis and antigen-challenged transgenic mice suggests that interleukin-9 (IL-9) is a candidate factor in immunoglobulin E (IgE) production and thus is thought to be associated with bronchial inflammation and bronchial hyperresponsiveness (BHR).
-Recombinant Mouse IL-9 produced in E.Coli is a non-glycosylated, single polypeptide chain containing 127amino acids and having a molecular mass of 14,298 Daltons.
+Interleukin-9 (IL-9) is known to regulate many cell types involved in T-helper type 2 responses classically associated with asthma, including B- and T-lymphocytes, mast cells, eosinophils and epithelial cells.
+Growing evidence obtained from human genomic analysis and antigen-challenged transgenic mice suggests that interleukin-9 is a candidate factor in immunoglobulin E (IgE) production and thus is thought to be associated with bronchial inflammation and bronchial hyperresponsiveness (BHR).
+Recombinant Mouse IL-9 is a non-glycosylated, single polypeptide chain.

 Lyophilized from 10mM Sodium Phosphate, pH 7.5